-Brent's wife, Viviane, is originally from Sao Paolo, Brazil and works at Bayer's material sciences division in Robinson Township.
-With their two children they've settled in South Fayette -- impressed with the school district and the proximity to Viviane’s work.
+Brent's wife, Viviane, is originally from Sao Paolo, Brazil and works at Covestro as an International Import Specialist.
+Their two children - Andre (10) and Camila (8) - happily attends school in the South Fayette School District, which impressed Brent and his wife due to its academic excellence and proximity to Viviane’s work.
 They are even more taken with the range of cultural and entertainment activities in region.

 “The quality of life in the Pittsburgh region is high with many world-class museums and universities, safe and clean neighborhoods, and the proximity to major U.S. cities and beaches.”
 They also make full use of the many cultural and educational opportunities, including the Circulo Juvenil deCultural Spanish classes for children at Carnegie Mellon University, Portuguese language children activities offered by the Brazilian Cultural Organization for Educational and Social Actions at the Latino Family Center; the Latin AmericanCultural Union’s family programs, the Children’s Museum, The Pittsburgh Zoo,the Carnegie Science Center and the Carnegie Museum of Natural History, and the abundance of playgrounds and parks throughout the region.
 The couple also enjoys salsa dancing at such downtown clubs as Cabaret at Theater Square, Las Velas in Market Square and Mexico City Sports Bar on WoodStreet.
 Other favorite places are swimming classes at the South Fayette school, Tae-KwonDo classes in Bridgeville, the Thomas Ballet Dance school in Bridgeville, the Circulo Juvenil program at Carnegie Mellon University, the COESA-Brazilian center at the Latino Center in South Side, the social activities of the Latin American Cultural Union and AJ’s Inca Peruvian Restaurant downtown.